NVSL/libpaper/README.md

 6. Check the paper output does not include any copyright information (e.g., for ACM or USENIX)
 7. Remove all the comments and `\ignore{}`s -- Everything that does not appear in the paper output.
 8. Make sure the paper looks good (E.g., all the figures and tables fit in their columns).
+9. Add the authors and affiliations.
+Arxiv is not blind.
-9. Create an account on http://arxiv.org and test that it builds properly there. **__do not__** submit it (this is very important).
+10. Create an account on http://arxiv.org and test that it builds properly there. **__do not__** submit it (this is very important).
-10. Commit the changes to the branch.
+11. Commit the changes to the branch.

 ## Grammar Checking